October is Breast Cancer Awareness Month

 Breast Cancer Warning Signs

 The warning signs are not the same for everyone.
-It is recommended to see a health provider if you have any of these warning signs:
+You should see a health provider if you have any of these warning signs:

 • A change in the look or feel of the breast